Export a batch payment file to import into a bank account

 - Your bank account is correct in Xero.

-- Your bank account (typically a business bank account, not a personal account) is able to make direct credit payments to contacts this way.
+- Your bank account (typically a business bank account, not a personal one) can make direct credit payments to contacts this way.

-- You've checked the box Include self-balancing transaction in the ABA file in the bank account details screen.
+- You select the Include self-balancing transaction in the ABA file checkbox in the Edit Bank Account Details screen.

 - Your exported batch file will be in APCA Direct Entry format (ABA) suitable for Australian banks.

 - In the Accounts menu, select Bank Accounts.

 - Click the name of the bank account you made the batch payment from.

 Open the batch payment.